Hiatari Ryōkō!

 (陽あたり良好!, Hiatari Ryōkō!) is a high-school romance manga by Mitsuru Adachi.
 It was published by Shogakukan in 1979–1981 in the magazine Shōjo Comic and collected in five tankōbon volumes.
 It was later adapted into a live-action television drama series, an anime television series, and an anime film sequel to the television series.
-The title translates roughly as What a Sunny Day!
+The title translates roughly as Sunlight all around!

 Plot

 The story focuses on the relationships of Kasumi Kishimoto, a high school student.
 When she enters Myōjō High School, she moves into her aunt's boarding house, where four boys attending the high school are tenants.
 Despite her steadfast determination to stay loyal to her boyfriend, who is studying abroad, Kasumi finds herself slowly falling in love with one of the boarders, Yūsaku.